rahulr892/Freecharge-Assignment/README.md

 # Freecharge-Assignment

-1. Run testng.xml file under src/test/resources as TestNG.xml
+1. Run "gradle runTests" from root folder via cmd line to run tests
 2. Add to cart for myntra script is under src/test/java/com/freecharge/tests/myntra/AddToCart.java

 3. Framework itself is thread-safe and can tests in parallel following page factory design pattern